-- The big difference between 'normal' sleeping bags and lightweight sleepers is the fact that they are much lighter overall.
-Sounds obvious, right?
-These bags will keep your pack weight down, which is essential if you’re backpacking or on multi-day hiking trip and need to move fast and light.
+- It's obvious, but we'll say it anyway: the big difference between 'normal' sleeping bags and lightweight sleepers is the fact that they are much lighter overall.
+These bags will keep your pack weight down, which is essential if you’re backpacking or on a multi-day hiking trip and need to move fast and light.
 But sometimes they do compromise on warmth and comfort.

 If you get colder faster than the average person, look at sleeping bags with a higher lower limit.
-But remember: real-world variables can have an impact on the performance of a sleeping bag, so these ranges are just a guideline.
+Remember too that real-world variables can have an impact on the performance of a sleeping bag, so these ranges are just a guideline.

-Unfortunately, while technology has put most hardware on the SlimFast plan, there are still limits, and nowhere more acute than in sleeping bags.
+Unfortunately, while technological advancements mean that most hardware is getting lighter and lighter, there are still limits to what you can do, and nowhere more acute than in sleeping bags.
 Lighter materials shave off those grams, but lose lots of durability.
 Elsewhere, DWR coatings and treatments might add vital damp-proofing, but also add in a few grams themselves – there's literally no escape from the scales.

-As usual, down filling offers the lightest and warmest potential, but is pretty useless in damp conditions, while artificial fibers tend to be heavier and bulkier, but much happier in soggy UK conditions.
+Down filling offers the lightest and warmest potential, but is pretty useless in damp conditions, while artificial fibres tend to be heavier and bulkier, but much happier in soggy UK conditions.

 The best lightweight sleeping bags to buy now